rafafrdz/minimum-maximum-path-problem/ASSUMPTIONS.md

 ## Assumptions about the application

-1. The application requires a single argument, the path to the file containing the data.
+1. The application requires the defined option arguments defined in the `README.md` file.

 ## Assumptions about the input